 Did you know that your bacteria are transferred to people around you?
 In a new Isala daughter project, you and your loved ones get to learn about your intimate microbiome.
 A unique opportunity to contribute to new insights into the role of social networks on the microbiome!
 Would you like to help?
 Read more about the study and how to register here!

-For this study, we are looking for participants that:
+For this study, we are looking for central participants that:

-• can find 3 up to 10 people in their closest circle, including their mother, to join as “co-participants” in this adventure (read on quickly to find out who all of those could be)
+- can find 2 up to 15 people in their closest circle, including their mother, to join as “co-participants” in this adventure (read on quickly to find out who all of those could be!)

 What do we expect from you?

-The study will start in September 2024 and is divided into two phases (see figure).
-In the first phase, both your co-participants and you will collect two vaginal swabs at one time point.
-A male co-participant will collect two penile swabs.
-To investigate whether there is transmission of gut bacteria to the vagina or penis (or vice versa), you will also collect a stool sample.
-In the second phase of this study, we like to highlight you as the central participant.
-Then you will take two vaginal swabs at eight different time points.
-This is important to monitor changes in your vaginal microbiome and the factors that cause them.
+The study will start in April 2025 and is divided into two phases (see figure).
+In the first phase, both your co-participants and you will collect vaginal swabs at one time point.
+Girls between the ages of 10 and 17 can also join as co-participants, provided their mothers are also taking part in the study.
+They will have the option to collect urine samples.
+Male volunteers can also join if they are partners of the central participant (you) and will collect penis swabs.
+To investigate whether there is transmission of gut bacteria to the vagina (or vice versa), we will ask you to collect a stool sample.
+In the second phase, we like to highlight you as the central participant.
+Then you will collect weekly samples over the course of three weeks, every year for five years.
+Ideally, this will happen every 12 months, but we will adapt to your availability.
+Participation for five years is not mandatory; even if you participate for only one or two years, every sample is valuable to us!
+This is important for closely monitoring changes in your vaginal microbiome and the factors that influence it.
 Taking your swabs takes about five minutes per sampling point and this can easily be done in the privacy of your bathroom.
 Finally, we ask you and your co-participants to complete questionnaires to evaluate your general health.

 Your samples under the magnifying glass